This is a list of all industrial and systems engineering courses. For more information, see Industrial and Systems Engineering.

 How to model simple engineering systems, apply time and frequency domain analysis techniques, and design control systems; application of these techniques using MATLAB; writing differential equations describing engineering systems and determine time domain response to a wide range of inputs; use of state-variable equations to model engineering systems and determine their time response to a wide range of inputs; describe advantages of feedback control; analyze performance of control systems; determine stability of control systems using Root-Locus, Bode, and Nyquist methods; design feedback control systems using frequency domain and state-variable methods.
 Prerequisites: MATH:2550 and MATH:2560 and ENGR:2710.
 Same as ME:4113.

 Material processing, metal cutting theories, forming, micro/nano fabrication, programmable logic controller, computer numerical controllers, discrete control system, DC and AC servo motors, Command generation.
-Prerequisites: ENGR:2760.
+Prerequisites: ME:2300 or ENGR:2760.
 Same as ME:4116.

 Systems safety principles and methods, occupational safety, product safety and liability, accident investigation and prevention methods and analysis, hazard analysis, and standards and regulations.

 Principles of wind power production, wind turbine design, wind park location and design, turbine and wind park control, predictive modeling, integration of wind power with a grid.

 ISE:4600 Industrial Engineering Design Project1-4 s.h.